veryraregaming/Huawei-Router-Band-Tool/README.md

 Your support helps:
 - Maintain and improve the application
-- Add new features and optimizations
+- Add new features and optimisations
 - Keep the project up to date with router firmware changes
 - Provide better documentation and support

 Thank you for your support! 💖

+## Acknowledgements

+- [speedtest-cli](https://github.com/sivel/speedtest-cli) for speed testing functionality
+- [huawei-lte-api](https://github.com/Salamek/huawei-lte-api) for advanced Huawei router API access